caltechlibrary/sidewall/README.md

 #### `Person`

 Dimensions doesn't expose an underlying base class for people; instead, it returns unnamed data structures that basically refer to people in different contexts.
-Sidewall currently understands two such contexts: authors of publications (when a query uses `return publications`), and "researchers" (when a query uses `return researchers`).
+Sidewall currently understands two such contexts: authors of publications (when a query uses `return publications`), and "researchers" (when a query uses `return researchers` or objects such as `Grant` contain "researchers" as a data field).
 Sidewall introduces a parent class called `Person` because the objects in these two contexts are so similar, and provides two derived classes: `Author` and `Researcher`.
 Both of the derived classes have the same fields.
 The distinction provided by the derived classes is necessary because **the list of affiliations for an `Author` is relative to a particular publication and may not be all the affiliations that a person has**.
 Thus, affiliations for authors must be understood in the context of a particular search for publications.
 The use of two classes indicates the context, so that callers can correctly interpret the list of affiliations.

 ```
            ┌──────────────┐